wso2/docs-is/en/docs/learn/fraud-detection.md

 Business intelligence (BI) comprises the strategies and technologies used by enterprises for the data analysis of business information.
 It helps to investigate insights and trends about the business for scaling and adapting the system.
-BI systems analyze business data and provide information in a presentable formats which helps relevant authorities to make better business decisions.
+BI systems analyze business data and provide information in a presentable format which helps relevant authorities to make better business decisions.
 These BI systems make use of advanced technologies such as data warehouses, dashboards, ad hoc reporting, data discovery tools and cloud data services.
-They consume sales, production, financial and many other source of business data in order to provide predictive insights to the business.
+They consume sales, production, financial and many other sources of business data in order to provide predictive insights to the business.
- Further they collect information corresponding to other enterprises in the same industry for benchmarking.
+ Further, they collect information corresponding to other enterprises in the same industry for benchmarking.

 Some use-cases where BI systems are applicable are listed below.

-   -   Aggregating user data such as there attributes (location, device, gender etc), preferences and behavioral patters to provide product recommendations
+   -   Aggregating user data such as their attributes including location, device, gender, and so on, preferences, and behavioral patterns to provide product recommendations.
    -   Identifying your system's peak revenue time.
 E.g. finding ROI of a CRM system
    -   Tracking employee retention
    -   Tracking customer retention